DuyguA/DuyguA.github.io/DativGenitiv.md

 ## Dativ ist dem Genitiv sein Tod: Story of a Bloody Murder in SpaCy and Numpy

 German genitive case is roughly the case that marks possession and is expressed by the apostrophe ('s) and possessive "of" in English.
-See an quick example:
+See quick examples:
 ```
 Die Nachrichten des Tages          news of the day
 Der Beruf des Mannes ist Arzt.
 Profession of the man is doctor./Man's profession is doctor.